OSGP/Documentation/chapter3/smartmetering/GetSpecificConfigurationObjectResponse.md

-## GetRetrieveConfigurationObjectsResponse request
+## GetSpecificConfigurationObjectResponse request

 ### Description
-GetRetrieveConfigurationObjectsResponse returns the result values from getting the configuration objects.
-The response request contains the DeviceIdentification and CorrelationUid which is received from the [RetrieveConfigurationObjects](RetrieveConfigurationObjects.md) request.
+GetSpecificConfigurationObjectResponse returns the result values as text from getting the configuration objects.
+The response request contains the DeviceIdentification and CorrelationUid which is received from the [GetSpecificConfigurationObject](GetSpecificConfigurationObject.md) request.

 All requests have similar response behaviour which is described in [ResponseMessages](./ResponseMessages.md).